getgnulinux/getgnulinux/README.md

 The site should now be running on http://localhost/.
 It will tell you that you need to create a file `settings.php` in the root directory.
 Run the following command from the root directory to create it:

-    $ make config
+    $ make settings.php

 Now open the newly created `settings.php` in a text editor and change the settings where needed.

 Other languages will not work until both the required locale definition files and the translations are built on the server.
-Usually, the locale definition files are already built on the server, but if you need to build them you can executed the following command on the server as root:
+Usually, the locale definition files are already built on the server, but if you need to build them you can execute the helper script `scripts/make-locales.sh` as root.

-    $ make locales

 The `locale/getgnulinux/` directory contains the PO files (these contain the translations).
 You need to compile these PO files to enable the translations on the website:

-    $ make mo
+    $ make

 When a PO file is updated, you'll need to recompile it to see the changes on the website.
-You can use the `LOCALES` variable to specify which PO files to compile (default is to compile all), for example:

-    $ make mo LOCALES='ia es_ES fr_FR'

-You can also use the `mo` target to create new PO files.
-For example, to create a PO file for Korean, use:

-    $ make mo LOCALES=ko_KR
+Just run the `make` command again.

 ## Contributing